SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 ## Code First

-This is a classical approach.
-The code is written first then the tests.
+This is a classical approach, where the functionality is implemented and then the tests are written.

 [/slide]

 [slide hideTitle]